CodeFusionTech/CFSelect/README.md

 - [ ] Remove lodash dependency
 - [ ] Performance tests
 - [ ] Unit tests
+- [ ] CI running tests and releases
+- [ ] Types (FlowTypes, TypeScript, PropTypes)
+- [ ] Example project (React Web, React Native)

-Please help with any of the above future maps, bugs and spelling mistakes.
+Please help with any of the above future maps, bugs, and spelling mistakes.
 Any PR or feedbacks are welcome.

 Thank you!